Whether You Were Riding A Rental Or Your Own Bike, You May Be Able To Recover Your Expenses

 What if the at-fault driver is uninsured, or leaves before you can identify them?
 Even though you’re not driving a car, your uninsured/underinsured motorist coverage will likely cover your injuries as well as lost wages and suffering.

-We know that rideshare companies like Uber and Lyft have special insurance in case of accidents.
+Rideshare companies like Uber and Lyft have special insurance in case of accidents.
 This is not the case with Biki.

 The company’s insurance only covers damages to their bikes and/or injuries caused by bicycle malfunctions.
 Because PIP and most auto insurance policies cover bike riders, Biki doesn’t need to offer its own options.

-Do You Need Compensation After a Bicycle Accident?
+Do You Need Compensation After A Bicycle Accident?

 Attorney Daniel T. Pagliarini is here to support you and answer questions about your bike accident lawsuit.
 Hawaii’s no-fault insurance system may be confusing if you’ve never used PIP.